planttheidea/nage/README.md

 ## Typings

-All typings are under the `Nage` namespace.
+All typings for the internals are under the `Nage` namespace.
 The available types:

 ```typescript
 type Entry = {